 There are 2 daily trains from Kutaisi I to Batumi – but these are old electro trains that take more than 5 hours to reach the coast.
 I do not recommend using these trains.
 They are unnecessarily slow and uncomfortable.
 Instead, I recommend taking the high-speed Stadler train.

 As of 2022, all trains travelling from east to west Georgia now stop at the new Kutaisi International Airport Station located in Kopitnari, around 22km from the Colchis Fountain.

-Second-class tickets cost 31 GEL and the travel time to Batumi is 1.75 hours.
+Second-class tickets cost 31 GEL and the travel time to Batumi is just under 2 hours.
 Book via the TKT.ge website or app.

 In Batumi, trains arrive at Central Station, around 10 minutes north of the centre (see the exact location here).
 A taxi the rest of the way to the boulevard should cost 10-12 GEL when booked through Bolt.

 If you need to go directly to Batumi Airport for a flight, you can use public bus #10 to get there.